appcoreopc/akqatest/README.md

 It also supports logging to console -> Please refer to 12 tenants of microservice for more info.

 d - Test project uses NSubstitute as a mocking framework to mock EF Core db context dependencies.

+## Docker ##

+Include a docker file which Uses a build image and deploy to a production image.

+Build it
+docker build -t dotnetapp-prod  .

+Run it
+docker run -d -p 5050:5050 dotnetapp-prod